michael-ortiz/aws-on-call-notifier/README.md

-## Install & Deploy Instructions
+## 🚀 Install & Deploy Instructions ⛅️

-Before we begin, you must ensure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) are installed.
+After passing all the previous stages, you must ensure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) are installed.

 As part of the configuration process, we need to make some adjustments to include the information required for notification.

+Ensure you set your AWS Credentials. **If this is your first time**, please follow the following [instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html):

-In the project root folder, from your Terminal, execute the following commands:
+In the project root folder, from your favorite Terminal, execute the following commands:

 ```shell
 npm run build